aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 answers "did the user-visible output shape change?" — which is what catches the four bugs we just fixed.

-If the unit tier passes but the regression tier fails for a case, the in-process harness has drifted from the CLI surface — investigation, not a re-pin.
+If the unit tier passes but the integration tier fails for a case, the in-process harness has drifted from the CLI surface — investigation, not a re-pin.